 You may be thinking: Since fintech is so popular, shouldn’t it be much easier to apply for mortgage?
 Just go online to any mortgage providers and make the application, right?

 Mortgage advisors, therefore, are the bridges between you and the providers.
 They are professionals who can connect your mortgage needs with what the bank is able to provide.
-They are well versed with the process of obtaining mortgages and often have access to the various loan packages.
+They are also well versed with the process of obtaining mortgages, with access to the various loan packages.

 This offers several advantages: